metacraft-labs/nimbus-eth2/distributed-bls-key-generation.md

 ### Polynomial evaluation algorithm

-This algorithm is used in the calculation a distributed key share (a secret key) during the distributed generation of a distributed private key, using [Lagrange polynomial evaluation](https://en.wikipedia.org/wiki/Polynomial_evaluation), possibly according to the [Horner's method](https://en.wikipedia.org/wiki/Horner%27s_method).
+This algorithm is used in the calculation a distributed key share (a secret key) during the distributed generation of a distributed private key, using polynomial evaluation, possibly according to the [Horner's method](https://en.wikipedia.org/wiki/Horner%27s_method).

+**Note:** This evaluates the polynomial defined by the secret coefficients at a given index using methods like Horner's scheme, not Lagrange interpolation (which is used for reconstruction).

 A list of the `secret_coefficients` secret keys is used as polynomial coefficients.